 BRION Wines.
 The focus of BRION is on single vineyard expressions of 100% varietal Cabernet Sauvignon, primarily from Napa Valley vineyard sources.
-Named after Brion Wise, who along with his wife Ronda founded BRION with their first vintage in 2002 a year after they founded B Wise, a vineyard and winery in the Mayacamas mountains of neighboring Sonoma County.
+Named after Brion (pronounced Brian) Wise, who along with his wife Ronda founded BRION with their first vintage in 2002 a year after they founded B Wise, a vineyard and winery in the Mayacamas mountains of neighboring Sonoma County.
 BRION was originally a sub label of the B Wise wines, but in 2014 became its own brand.
-And Brion has other roots in the Napa Valley – he is a business partner with John Caldwell, of Caldwell Vineyards.
+And Brion has other roots in Napa Valley; he is a business partner with John Caldwell, of Caldwell Vineyards.

 The winery sits on the far western side of the vineyard nestled against the edge of the Mayacamas mountains.
 It is gravity flow – from second level down to the first where the barrels are stored.
 The first harvest here was in 2020.
 And an adjoining salon with a chic interior design, overseen by Ronda – hosts visitors to the property with seating both inside and outside under several ancient olive trees.

 And an upstairs very cozy lounge dedicated to B Wise opened in mid 2021, simply called The Loft.
 From this space, one has excellent views looking to the east through Yountville and over to the Vaca mountain range.

 In late August 2023 it was announced that Wise purchased Montagna Estate on Pritchard Hill, although we first heard rumors of this purchase about 2 months prior.
 In a neighborhood of picturesque properties, this one in particular truly shines with its intimate, spectacular and panoramic vistas of the valley.
 Upon his purchase, Wise renamed the property to BRION Estate.
 Wiht this purchase Wise owns or has a stake in approximately 2,000 acres in Napa Valley.